totaljs/jComponent/readme.md

     instance.path;
     // This property contains a binding path, it's read-only.
 The library
-    // according this path binds value between component and the scope / model.
+    // binds value between component and the scope / model according this path.

     instance.id;
     // This property contains the component identificator from 'data-component-id`